biegunka/biegunka.budueba.com/pages/biegunka-tool/init.markdown

 Dotfiles.hs
 ```

-It also has optional filepath argument to initialize a script somewhere else (with the same content)
+It also has an optional filepath argument to initialize a script somewhere else (with the same content)

 ```shell
 % biegunka init AnotherDotfiles.hs